 In general, the procedure takes about thirty minutes to perform.
 The twilight sedation wears off quickly so you should be able to go home the same day as your appointment.

 Before your procedure, you should expect to undergo a thorough examination of your chin.
 Photographs will be taken in our office.
 Your facial plastic surgeon will use this information to plan the size, shape, placement, and fastening of your chin implant in advance of your surgery date.

 #5 – Chin Implants Carry Very Low Risks

 Every surgery involves a certain amount of risk and the potential for complications.
 Chin augmentation with an implant is no different, although this procedure carries a very low risk of complications as well as a low rate of occurrence.

 Some of the complications of your chin implant surgery could include:

 - Infection (which can lead to implant removal)

 - Poor healing or scarring

-Again, these complications happen very infrequently following chin implant surgery, but it is always important to be aware.
-By choosing a reputable facial plastic surgeon to consult with and perform your chin implant surgery, you will have a head start to cutting down your risks already.
+Again, these complications happen very infrequently following chin implant surgery, but you should be aware of them all the same.
+By choosing a reputable facial plastic surgeon to consult with and perform your chin implant surgery, you will have a head start to cut down your risks already.

 Get More Facts About Chin Implants